Ming Great Wall: Early Ming walls and garrisons

 In 1368, the Hongwu Emperor (Zhu Yuanzhang, r.
 1368–98) ousted the Mongol-led Yuan dynasty from China to inaugurate the Ming dynasty.
 The Mongols fled back to Mongolia to form the Northern Yuan, but even after numerous campaigns, the Ming failed to expand further north and west.

 In the early years of his reign, Hongwu envisioned a border policy where mobile armies along the northern frontier guarded the safety of China.
 To this end he set up the "eight outer garrisons" close to the steppe and an inner line of forts more suitable for defence.
 The inner line was the forerunner to the Ming Great Wall.
 In 1373, as Ming forces encountered setbacks, Hongwu put more emphasis on defence and adopted Hua Yunlong's (華雲龍) suggestion to establish garrisons at 130 passes and other strategic points in the Beijing area.
 More positions were set up in the years up to Hongwu's death in 1398, and watchtowers were manned from the Bohai Sea to Beijing and further onto the Mongolian steppes.
 These positions, however, were not for a linear defence but rather a regional one in which walls did not feature heavily, and offensive tactics remained the overarching policy at the time.

 Hongwu's son, the Yongle Emperor (r.
 1402–24), continued his father's policy of active campaigning against the Mongols, and in 1421 moved the Ming capital from Nanjing in the south to Beijing in the north, partially to better manage the Mongol situation.
 Construction of walls in stone and earth began under Yongle's reign in strategic passes, when signal towers and ditch systems were also established.
 Yongle's reign also saw the rearrangement of the dynasty's frontiers that led to all but one of the eight outer garrisons being abolished to cut expenses, thereby sacrificing a vital foothold in the steppe transitional zone.
-After Yongle's death in 1424, the Ming abandoned the last garrison at Kaiping (the former Yuan capital also known as Xanadu) in 1430.
+After Yongle's death in 1424, the Ming abandoned the last garrison at Kaiping (the former Yuan capital also known as Shangdu) in 1430.
 The removal of these garrisons would have long-term consequences, as Ming foreign policy turned increasingly inward and defence became preferred over offence, especially after taking into consideration the cost to maintain the outlying garrisons.